Is it Possible For Individuals to be Born Criminal?

 - Too many or too few ribs

 Lombroso was convinced that people who carried these features were ‘primitive’ in nature.
 His argument was that these individuals were further back along the evolutionary tree as compared to their ‘non-criminal’ counterparts.
+This was what started the flawed theory of the born criminal.

 Despite being controversial, Lombroso’s ideas garnered a following.
 Even many years later in the 1940s, American psychologist William Sheldon continued to further positivist criminology by putting forth the idea of an individual’s ‘somatotype’.
 He categorized the human physique into three extremes: mesomorphs who are athletically built, endomorphs who are overweight, and ectomorphs who are underweight.